 Named after the first King of Italy, Galleria Vittorio Emanuele II is Italy’s oldest active shopping mall, dating back to 1865.
 Today, it is one of Milan’s major landmarks and a must-see in the city.

-The building itself is breathtaking.
+The building itself is breathtaking, particularly first thing in the morning.
 Admire the unique roof and dome comprised of iron and glass, as well as the ornate mosaics adorning the building.

 Piazza della Scala

 Continue straight through the Galleria and you will exit into one of the most iconic squares in Milan; Piazza della Scala.
 At the core of this famous square is a white marble statue of Leonardo da Vinci.